Let's get the song and dance part over with first

-- You have a clear budget allocated and available for the project.
+- You have a clearly allocated and available budget for the project.

-- You know which 3rd party services you will be integrating with and what is required to make this happen.
+- You know which 3rd party services you’ll use for integration and what’s required to make this happen.

-- There are wire frames and screen designs available to review to better understand your goals.
+- There are wire frames and screen designs available for review, to better understand your goals.

-- You've put in the time to understand your target market and which platform(s) will best serve them.
+- You've invested the time to understand your target market and which platform(s) will best serve them.

 - You've been involved in software projects before and understand the various role players.

-- You understand that software development costs money and that I do not work for free.
+- You fully understand that software development costs money and that I do not work for free.

-- 8 or more : Excellent, we should talk!
+- 8+: Excellent, let's talk!
 Check my availability

-- 5 or less: Sorry, our approaches are just too different and I don't see us working together.
+- 5 or less: Sorry, our approaches are just too different.
+I just don't see us working together.

 What if you need wire frames and screen designs?

-At the heart of everything I do sits a great user experience (UX).
-Part of this is of course screen designs and the look and feel of your solution.
-If you have not run your designs and requirements past a User Experience expert yet, I highly recommend speaking to Peter Koen from Pondo first.
-He specialises in creating frictionless, engaging user experiences for web and mobile applications.
-The output of a consultation with him is the exact thing you will need to engage with developers and communicate your vision and requirements to them.
+A great User Experience (UX) is at the heart of everything I do.
+It’s essential to the success of your project.
+Part of great UX includes screen designs and the look and feel of your solution.
+If you haven’t yet run your designs and requirements past a UX expert, I highly recommend speaking to Peter Koen from Pondo.
+Peter specialises in the creation of a frictionless, engaging user experience for web and mobile applications.
+A consultation with him will provide you with the output required to engage with developers, enabling the smooth communication of your vision and requirements.